M-Zoghi/SteamCurrencytoToman/README.md

 ### Steam Currency ARS$ to Toman
 - Converts ARS$ currency on Steam store to Toman currency
 - You can hover over the converted price to see original ARS$ pricing
-- Adds a button to buy TF2 keys
+- Adds a button to game's page to buy TF2 keys

 ![ARStoToman](https://github.com/M-Zoghi/SteamCurrencytoToman/blob/main/Images/ARStoToman.png?raw=true)

 ### Steam Currency TL to Toman
 - Converts TL currency on Steam store to Toman currency
 - You can hover over the converted price to see original TL pricing
-- Adds a button to buy TF2 keys
+- Adds a button to game's page to buy TF2 keys

 ![ARStoToman](https://github.com/M-Zoghi/SteamCurrencytoToman/blob/main/Images/ARStoToman2.png?raw=true)